Executive Advisory

 Who This Program Serves

-The program works best with a core team of 4–6 stakeholders: C-suite sponsor, heads of product or technology, business unit leaders who would own AI initiatives, and someone from data/analytics.
+This program is commissioned by the executive who owns the AI agenda — typically the CEO, CAIO, CTO, CDO, or VP-level sponsor with budget authority.
+They convene a core team of 4–6 stakeholders for the engagement: heads of product or technology, business unit leaders, and someone from data/analytics.
 What matters is leadership commitment to act on the findings.

 CEOs, COOs & Board-Level Leaders